-Africa malaria and four HIV/AIDS programs have been introduced and a housing project.
-The 50 community houses have been built for the elderly and widows housing orphans.
-Treatment and operations have been funded for a number sick children.
+Malaria Prevention and HIV and AIDS programs have been introduced, and also a housing project.
+50 community houses have been built for the elderly and widows housing orphans.
+Treatment and operations have been funded for a number of sick children.
 Sustainable income-generating activities are being run at the schools and in the villages.

 The villages of Ng’andu, Kamwi, Katapazi, Chise, Machenje, Siamasimbi, Kafekwa, N’songwe and Dumwa are among the villages that have received assistance from The Butterfly Tree.
-Areas of Livingstone affected by the floods in January received medical supplies, blankets and clothing air-freighted to assist the crisis.
-We have distributed TME’s educational DVDs to many areas throughout Zambia.
+Areas of Livingstone affected by the floods in January 2009 received medical supplies, blankets and clothing air-freighted to assist the crisis.

 2011 saw a substantial amount of construction taking place.
 A number of community schools, originally built of mud will have permanent structures consisting of classrooms, teachers’ houses, latrines and for some the addition of bore holes.
 Two of these schools, Matengu and Sillelo are in the Musokotwane Chiefdom, some 80 kilometres from our base at Mukuni.
 The Special Education unit we have opened is the only one of its kind in a Zambia village.
 A shelter has been added to The Butterfly Tree maternity clinic for women who have to walk up to 50 kilometres to the nearest clinic to give birth.
 We were selected by a global corporate as having the best proven record of transparency and as a result received a substation donation.

-2013 sees are work reaching out to a fourth Chiefdom adding much needed boreholes to Kauwe and Muchambila Basic Schools.
+2013 saw our work reaching out to a fourth Chiefdom adding much needed boreholes to Kauwe and Muchambila Basic Schools.
 A new 1×2 classroom block has been added at Mukuni Basic and latrines at Mukuni Health Centre and Kamwi Basic School.
 River Basic School has had a Special Education Unit added and a further one is being constructed at Katapazi.
 A mother’s shelter has been constructed at Mambova clinic and hundreds of mosquito nets have been distributed in Sikute Chiefdom.
-In July an entire new health centre at Mahalulu, complete with a maternity clinic, women’s shelter, bore hole, 3 staff houses and latrines will open.
+In July an entire new health centre at Mahalulu, complete with a maternity clinic, women’s shelter, bore hole, 3 staff houses and latrines will be completed.

 A new initiative to create a sustainable income-generating enterprise for Mukuni schools leavers is being developed.